 CLIMATE: Mexico’s climate is extremely variable.
 Daytime highs on this tour could reach the low 90s F, with lows possibly in the 50s F. Rain is possible, so we recommend bringing a folding umbrella.

-FOOD: Dinners and most other meals are provided by our hotels, but on a couple of days we may have a picnic lunch or eat lunch at a restaurant along our route.
+FOOD: Dinners and most other meals are at our hotels, but on 2 - 3 days we may have a picnic lunch or eat lunch at a restaurant along our route.
 Early breakfasts are simple, with yoghurt, bread, and eggs.
 Lunches and dinners are ordered off the menu.
 As in most of Mexico, the usual dishes are not spicy unless you ask for it or if you add hot sauce.
 Most dishes come with rice and a cooked vegetable.